aws-samples/the-aws-step-functions-workshop/content/module-13/step-5/index.en.md

 ---

-Cost and performance are key reasons to consider nesting Express workflows within Standard workflows.
+Cost optimization is a key reason to consider nesting Express workflows within Standard workflows.

 ## Pricing